niftools/blender_niftools_addon/docs/user/features/geometry/geometry.rst

 **Notes:**

-* The Nif format only supports a single color per vertex, whereas Blender vertex color per face vertex.
+* The Nif format only supports a single colour per vertex, whereas Blender vertex colour per face vertex.
-* Blender treats the vertex as if the faces had been split apart, each face can have a different color for that vertex.
+* Blender treats the vertex as if the faces had been split apart, each face can have a different colour for that vertex.
-* `This image should clarify per-face vertes coloring <http://i211.photobucket.com/albums/bb189/NifTools/Blender/documentation/per_face_vertex_color.jpg>`_
+* `This image should clarify per-face vertex colouring <http://i211.photobucket.com/albums/bb189/NifTools/Blender/documentation/per_face_vertex_color.jpg>`_
-* On export the scripts will take an average of colors.
+* On export, the scripts will take an average of colours.

 .. _geometry-vertexalpha: